2020 World Series: Rays

 Following their series loss, Tampa Bay placed Blake Snell on the trade block and later sent him to the San Diego Padres for a major-league catcher and three minor-league prospects.
 Veteran pitcher Charlie Morton signed with the Atlanta Braves as a free agent after his club option was declined.
-Two seasons later, Snell got his elusive postseason win against the Dodgers while pitching for the Padres in Game 3 of the NLDS.
+Despite these losses, Tampa Bay still stayed a top team in the American League, winning 100 games for the first time as a franchise in 2021; however, they were upset by the Boston Red Sox in the ALDS.
+As for Snell, he would get his elusive postseason win in 2022 against the Dodgers while pitching for the Padres in Game 3 of the NLDS.
 Blake Snell would later join the opposing Los Angeles Dodgers by signing a five year deal in the 2024 offseason on November 30, reuniting him with Tyler Glasnow, who was traded from Tampa Bay to Los Angeles the year prior.
 In 2025, with the Dodgers, both would win their first championship.
+(Note: Glasnow was on the 2024 championship Dodgers team, but was injured and did not pitch in the postseason.)
+With Morton winning a championship on the 2021 Braves, this meant the top three starters for the 2020 Rays all went on to win a World Series.

 Randy Arozarena 10 home runs in the 2020 postseason is a record that still stands for a single postseason.
 Though Arozarena would win the Rookie of the Year award the following season and appear in an All-Star Game in 2023, he has yet to come close to matching his 2020 postseason run.
 At the 2024 trade deadline, Arozarena was traded from Tampa Bay to Seattle.